Advertiser Disclosure

 At this point, you decide to offer your eUpgrades to your friend to come join you in premium economy.

-At this point, you’d already upgraded yourself to premium economy a few days prior, as you were within the eUpgrade clearance window for your level of status
+By now, you’d already upgraded yourself to premium economy a few days prior, as you were within the eUpgrade clearance window for your level of status.

 After meeting at the airport a few hours before the flight, you request the upgrade and offered to also treat your friend to a free visit to the Maple Leaf Lounge, as American Express Aeroplan Reserve Card holders can bring another person into the lounge for free.